maxotta/pia-labs/labs/cv01/example-app-spring/README.md

 1. How would you solve the parameter passing when using *try-with-resource*?

 ## License

+Base of the JPA setup has been created by Karel Zibar during one of the courses at the University.

 This work is licensed under the Creative Commons license BY-NC-SA.